 Deferred Outflows of Resources and Deferred Inflows of Resources - In addition to assets, the government-wide statement of net position will report a separate section for deferred outflows of resources.
-Deferred outflows of resources represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
-See Notes 10 and 11 for deferred outflows of resources related to the District's net pension liability and net OPEB liability/asset, respectively.
-In addition, deferred outflows of resources include a deferred charge on debt refunding.
+Deferred outflows of resources represent a consumption of net assets that applies to a future period and will not be recognized as an outflow of resources (expense/expenditure) until then.
+See Notes 10 and 11 for deferred outflows of resources related to net pension liability/asset and net OPEB liability/asset, respectively In addition, deferred outflows of resources include a deferred charge on debt refunding.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.

 In addition to liabilities, both the government-wide statement of net position and the governmental fund financial statements report a separate section for deferred inflows of resources.
-Deferred inflows of resources represent an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-For the District, deferred inflows of resources include property taxes and unavailable revenue.
-Property taxes represent amounts for which there is an enforceable legal claim as of June 30, 2022, but which were levied to finance fiscal year 2023 operations.
+Deferred inflows of resources represent an acquisition of net assets that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
+Deferred inflows of resources include property taxes and unavailable revenue.
+Property taxes represent amounts for which there is an enforceable legal claim as of June 30, 2023, but which were levied to finance fiscal year 2024 operations.
 These amounts have been recorded as a deferred inflow of resources on both the government-wide statement of net position and the governmental fund financial statements.
 Unavailable revenue is reported only on the governmental funds balance sheet, and represents receivables which will not be collected within the available period.
-For the District unavailable revenue includes, but is not limited to, delinquent property taxes, income taxes and intergovernmental grants.
+Unavailable revenue includes, but is not limited to, delinquent property taxes and intergovernmental grants.
 These amounts are deferred and recognized as an inflow of resources in the period the amounts become available.
 The deferred inflow of resources for leases is related to the lease receivable and is being amortized to lease revenue in a systematic and rational manner over the term of the lease.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2022
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2023

-See Notes 10 and 11 for deferred inflows of resources related to the District's net pension liability and net OPEB liability/asset, respectively.
+See Notes 10 and 11 for deferred inflows of resources related to net pension liability/asset and net OPEB liability/asset, respectively.
 These deferred inflows of resources are only reported on the government-wide statement of net position.